thejediboySHASHANK/Artistick/README.md

-# Artistick

-Web2Print Poster eCommerce Website
+# Artistick : Web2Print eCommerce Website

-This is an open-source eCommerce website that offers a web-to-print solution for selling posters online.
-This website is perfect for individuals or companies looking to start their own online poster business.
+Welcome to our open-source eCommerce website that offers a web-to-print solution for selling posters online.
+Our website is perfect for designers or artists looking to showcase their work and earn a commission on sales.

-The website features an intuitive user interface, allowing customers to easily browse through different poster designs, customize them according to their preferences, and place orders.

-Features
+## Features
 User authentication and registration system

-Intuitive poster design customization interface Multiple payment options including credit cards, PayPal, and more Secure and efficient checkout process
+Intuitive poster design uploading interface

+Commission earning program based on the sales of your added posters

-Responsive design for optimal viewing on any device Easy-to-use admin panel for managing products, orders, and customers Technologies Used
+Responsive design for optimal viewing on any device

+Easy-to-use admin panel for managing uploaded posters and sales

+## Technologies Used

 This project was built using the following technologies:

 HTML, CSS, and JavaScript for the front-end

 React for building the user interface

 Node.js and Express.js for the back-end

 MongoDB for storing data

-Stripe for handling payments
-Installation
+## Installation

 To run this project locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/your-repo.git Install the necessary dependencies: npm install
+1) Clone the repository: git clone https://github.com/thejediboySHASHANK/Artistick.git

+2) Install the necessary dependencies: npm install

-Start the development server: npm start
+3) Start the development server: npm start

-Contributing
+## Contribution

 Contributions to this project are always welcome.
 If you find a bug, or have an idea for an improvement, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-Contact
+## Contact

-If you have any questions or feedback, feel free to contact us at [your-email-address].
+If you have any questions or feedback, feel free to contact us at shasnk2267@gmail.com.
 We'd love to hear from you!